Search Our Database

 innodb-8

-8. Start mysql service, connect to the database and flush tables.
+Start the MySQL service, connect to the database, and flush the tables.

 /etc/init.d/mysql start